roman-milk/roman-milk.github.io/mistaken-identity.md

  For a split second she sobered up, then passed out.

  Roy cuddled her, with a delightful smile on his face.
 This was his first time, and he was deeply in love.
 He would look after her, and keep her safe.
 He rubbed his cheek against her back, and kissed her.
 He wanted to laugh out loud, and jump for joy, but kept still and quiet in case he woke her.
-Report_Story #1